litteratum/workon/README.md

 git_workon start <my_project>
 ```

-It will first check if the specified project already exists in the working directory, and if yes, the project will be
+This command will open the project if it already exist in the working directory, otherwise, it will clone "my_project"
-opened.
-Otherwise, it will clone "my_project" from the GIT source, save it to the working directory and open the
+from a GIT source, save it to the working directory and open it in the specified editor.
-project in the specified editor.
-Please refer to the [Configuration section](#configuration) to know how to configure
+Please refer to the [Configuration section](#configuration) to know how to configure the script.
-the script.

 See `git_workon start --help` for other available options on how to control the command.